 Riddhi spent the year working in collaboration with the Northwest Immigrants Rights Project to enforce and expand the fundamental rights of low-income immigrants with mental illnesses who are placed in detention centers pending deportation or resolution of their immigration proceedings.
 Thousands of immigrants are placed in these prison-like facilities each year without any proper mental health advocacy.
 When mental illnesses are triggered or aggravated by abuse and neglect in detention, many detainees are unable to fight their deportations.
 Despite their mental impairments, in gross violation of their due process rights and governing regulations, their cases continue to be processed for removal, leading to the deportation of hundreds everyday.
 Through individual representation, impact litigation, pro bono recruitment efforts and media campaigns, the Detainee Mental Health Advocacy Project worked to create and implement a policy of proper representation for detainees with mental illness and improve conditions for those requiring mental health care in detention.

-Veena Dubal, University of California Berkeley Law (Boalt Hall)
+Veena Dubal, Berkeley Law

-Bringing Justice to SF’s Taxi Workers with Asian Law Caucus (San Francisco, CA)
+Bringing Justice to SF’s Taxi Workers with Asian Law Caucus

 A graduate of Stanford University and Berkeley Law School, Veena has worked for years as a community activist focusing on issues of racism, imperialism, and war.
 A speaker of Gujarati, Spanish and Hindi/Urdu, Veena has advocated extensively on behalf of the diverse South Asian American communities in the Bay Area.
 She recently completed a Fulbright in India where she conducted doctoral research on the legal aftermath of communal violence.